saikpr/xyscheduler/readme.md

 If you like it then good, else help yourself and change it and
-I will be more than happy to Update it
+I will be more than happy to pull it